Just-Cole/VelocityMgr/README.md

     npm install
     ```

-### Running the Application
+### Running in Development Mode

-You need to run both the frontend and backend servers concurrently.
-The project is set up to do this with a single command.
+This is the standard way to run the application for development.
+It runs the frontend and backend as separate processes with hot-reloading.

 Open a terminal in the project root directory and run: